Change request #1821

 Revise spectral model names

-Added by Knödlseder Jürgen almost 8 years ago.
-Updated almost 8 years ago.
+Added by Knödlseder Jürgen over 8 years ago.
+Updated over 8 years ago.

 Status:ClosedStart date:07/20/2016